Azure/Azure-Verified-Modules/docs/static/includes/avm-terraform-module-review-template.md

 ### Tasks
 - [ ] Address comments on PR if any
 - [ ] Ensure that all checks on PR are passing
-- [ ] Ensure the latest "chore: repository governance" PR is merged
 - [ ] Tick this to acknowledge specs with comment "Module Owner to action this spec post-publish as appropriate".
 ```